tgbugs/docs.sparc.science/pages/dat_core/file_upload_dat_core.md

 Tutorials on how to install and configure the agent, as well as how to upload data using the agent can be found in the [Blackfynn Developer documentation](https://developer.blackfynn.io/agent/) for the CLI.

-### Upload folders/files using the Python CLI (Nested Folder Upload)
+### Upload folders/files using the Python CLI.
 The Blackfynn Python client includes a CLI which enable users to interact with the platform from the command line.
 Users should [install the python client](https://developer.blackfynn.io/python/).
 After the client is installed, users will be able to use the ```bf``` command in the terminal to interact with the platform.
-Make sure to follow the python installation instructions and setup
+Make sure to follow the python installation instructions and setup.
+The Python CLI will be deprecated over the next months (Apr 2019) and be replaced by the Blackfynn Agent CLI.
+Python users will be able to invoke the Agent from the Python client.

 ```bash
 # Setup your profile using your API key/secret if this is the first time running the python CLI